 - 6.27.
-Under the Protocol on Integrated Coastal Zone Management and the Protocol concerning Specially Protected Areas and biological Diversity in the Mediterranean to the Barcelona Convention, protective measures have been put in place through Marine Spatial Planning (MSP) to address land-sea interactions, Marine Protected Areas (MPAs), Specially Protected Areas of Mediterranean Importance (SPAMIs), and Environmentally or Biologically Significant Areas (EBSA). - 6.28.
-Recognising that certain sensitive marine environments can be subject to harm from operational and accidental pollution and vessel discharges, the IMO set-up a comprehensive regulatory framework to protect sensitive areas.
+Under the Protocol on Integrated Coastal Zone Management and the Protocol concerning Specially Protected Areas and biological Diversity in the Mediterranean to the Barcelona Convention, protective measures have been put in place through Marine Spatial Planning (MSP) to address landsea interactions, Marine Protected Areas (MPAs), Specially Protected Areas of Mediterranean Importance (SPAMIs), and Environmentally or Biologically Significant Areas (EBSA). - 6.28.
+Recognising that certain sensitive marine environments can be subject to harm from operational and accidental pollution and vessel discharges, IMO set-up a comprehensive regulatory framework to protect sensitive areas.
 In Annex I (Prevention of pollution by oil), Annex II (Control of pollution by noxious liquid substances), Annex IV (Prevention of pollution by sewage from ships) and Annex V (Prevention of pollution by garbage from ships), MARPOL defines certain sea areas as "special areas" in which, for technical reasons relating to their oceanographical and ecological condition and to their sea traffic, the adoption of special mandatory methods for the prevention of sea pollution is required.
 Under MARPOL, these special areas are provided with a higher level of protection than other areas of the sea.
 In this context, the Mediterranean Sea became a special area under MARPOL Annex I since October 1983, and Annex V since May 2009.
 CSO3 covers the establishment of Emission Control areas under MARPOL Annex VI for the prevention of air pollution from ships. - 6.29.
-An area that requires special protection through action by the IMO because of its significance for recognised ecological or socio-economic or scientific reasons and which may be vulnerable to damage by international maritime activities can be designated as a Particularly Sensitive Sea Areas (PSSAs). - 6.30.
-These instruments are complemented by the Traffic Separation Schemes (TSS) and other ship routeing systems enshrined in Chapter V of the International Convention for the Safety of Life at Sea (SOLAS), 1974, which have been established in most of the major congested shipping areas of the Mediterranean, where the number of collisions and groundings has often been dramatically reduced. - 6.31.
-In addition, the European Union has adopted Directive 2014/89/EU establishing a framework for maritime spatial planning aimed at promoting the sustainable growth of maritime economies, the sustainable development of marine areas and the sustainable use of marine resources. - 6.32.
-To meet this objective, the Contracting Parties to the Barcelona Convention call for coordinated and integrated measures between international and regional organisations, in consultation with UNEP/MAP and the IMO, and agree to take the required actions at national, sub-regional and regional level to set-up special areas and efficiently manage these instruments, as appropriate.
+An area that needs special protection through action by IMO because of its significance for recognised ecological or socio-economic or scientific reasons and which may be vulnerable to damage by international maritime activities can be designated as a Particularly Sensitive Sea Areas (PSSAs). - 6.30.
+These instruments are complemented by the Traffic Separation Schemes (TSS) and other ship routeing systems enshrined in Chapter V of the International Convention for the Safety of Life at Sea (SOLAS), 1974, which have been established in most of the major congested shipping areas of the Mediterranean, where the number of collisions and groundings has often been dramatically reduced.